Organic chemistry in the first phases of Solar-type protostars: PROTOPLANETARY DISKS: WHERE ORGANICS ARE BURIED

-In general, the detection of iCOMs in disks is very challenging because (i) the dust along the line of sight might heavily absorb the line emission, and (ii) the most chemically active regions are actually expected to have low (beam-averaged) column densities because of the small vertical size of the outer molecular layer and the small sizes of the warm molecular inner zone.
+In general, the detection of iCOMs in disks is very challenging because (i) the dust along the line of sight might heavily absorb the line emission, and (ii) the most chemically active regions are actually expected to have low (beam-averaged) column densities because of the small vertical size of the outer molecular layer and the small size of the warm molecular inner zone.
 As a consequence, high-angular resolution and high sensitivities are crucial to detect organic molecules \citep[e.g.][]{Walsh2014}.
-Remarkably, protoplanetary disks show gaps in the dust continuum emission maps, which are possible signatures of forming planets \citep[e.g.][]{Fedele2016,Sheehan2017,Sheehan2018,Segura-Cox2020}.
-Therefore, despite this complex scenario and the observational challenge, it is essential to probe the chemical composition of the young disks to understand whether more evolved disks inherit the chemical complexity observed at the protostellar stage (Sect. \ref{sec4:protostars}), as suggested by \citet{Bianchi2019a} and \citet{Droz2019}.
+Remarkably, protoplanetary disks show gaps in the dust continuum emission maps, possibly testifying of forming planets \citep[e.g.][]{Fedele2016,Sheehan2017,Sheehan2018,Segura-Cox2020} (see also Chapters by Lesur et al., Benisty et al and Pinte et al.).
+Therefore, despite this complex scenario and the observational challenge, it is essential to probe the chemical composition of the young disks to understand whether more evolved disks inherit the chemical complexity observed at the protostellar stage (Sec. \ref{sec4:protostars}), as suggested by \citet{Bianchi2019a} and \citet{Droz2019}.